VilnaCRM-Org/website-infrastructure/README.md

    After creation of user:

-   Press on user you just created -> Go to Security credentials -> Create access key -> Choose Local code -> Check Confirmation mark -> Next -> Enter description value -> Create access key -> Save the Access key and Secret access key credentials
+   Press on user you just created -> Go to Security credentials -> Create access key -> Choose  code -> Check Confirmation mark -> Next -> Enter description value -> Create access key -> Save the Access key and Secret access key credentials

 **Save them, you will need it later.**